botpress/documentation-v12/docs/nlu/intent-classification.md

 --------------

 Recognizing the meaning of user messages is essential.
-But, not only recognizing, classifying them accurately is also important.
+Not only identifying them but accurately classifying them is also critical.
 To do so, you can program your chatbot to extract information from a natural conversation (a conversation with a human).

-An intent is created with various utterances.
-Utterances represent the different statements your user can use for the same intent.
+When you create an intent, you also create various utterances.
+Utterances represent the different statements your user can use for the same intention.

 **Example - Ordering a coffee:**

  - I want coffee
- - I'd like some coffee please
+ - I'd like some coffee, please
  - Do you have a decaf espresso?
- - Hi I'd like to order a latte please.
+ - Hi.
+I'd like to order a latte, please.
 Normal, single shot.

-This is where it gets interesting.
-By adding these different utterances, the chatbot can train on an intent instead of specific words.
-The user statements is compared and matched with the most appropriate intent, with the highest confidence percentage.
+You can add these different utterances to train your chatbot to answer an intent instead of a specific word.
+The user statements are compared and matched with the most appropriate intent, with the highest confidence percentage.

 |                     User Message                  |   Intent Matched   | Confidence |
 | :-----------------------------------------------: | :----------------: | :--------: |